Cheap Accommodations in Bangkok

 this area means that you can find bargains if you're lucky.
 Because so much goes on along Sukhumvit, it is the ideal place to be if you can afford it.

-The other main area, by Victory Monument on the other side of the city, I also well connected to the BTS Skytrain route and less obviously touristy than some of Sukhumvit.
-As the diplomatic quarter where many embassies and
+The other main area, by Victory Monument on the other side of the city, is also well connected to the BTS Skytrain route and less touristed than some of Sukhumvit.
+Since it is the diplomatic quarter where many embassies and

 When my girlfriend and I first moved to Bangkok in early 2005 we had a budget of 20,000 baht per month for a 1-bed furnished apartment, including all bills.
-That's just over $500 a month.
+That's just about $650 a month.
 Bills include water and electric,

 obviously, and electricity can be a killer if you use air-conditioning a lot.
 Budget for 2,000 baht to 3,000 baht per month for your A/C bill.
 Check what the apartment charges per unit of electricity and the flat monthly rate for water and if